-Throughout 2017, MeHAF has undertaken a comprehensive effort to analyze and develop approaches to address issues of health equity.
+In 2017, MeHAF completed a comprehensive organizational analysis and developed new approaches to address issues of health equity.
 The foundation formed an equity subcommittee comprised of members of the Board of Trustees and Community Advisory Committee.
 The subcommittee conducted site visits with nonprofit organizations working in the field, planned and participated in a full-day training on equity issues with the full Board, staff, and CAC, and worked with consultants to conduct an internal assessment, which included an examination of our own grantmaking and other processes as well as interviews with more than 30 internal and external stakeholders.
 The learning from this combination of activities shaped a set of recommendations for more equitable practices across all the foundation’s activities.
 In order to implement that set of recommendations, MeHAF will be taking the following approaches:

 - MeHAF launched a new grants program focused on building the capacity of community-led organizations working on issues of health equity for their communities.

 - MeHAF will increase the availability of flexible, responsive grant dollars that can be accessed to respond to community-defined needs and to advance equity, potentially through expansion of our Discretionary Grants program and/or other new funding strategies.

 - MeHAF will identify ways to better support grantees in making equity accommodations like translation, interpretation, and addressing other accessibility barriers.